So-hel/USBlink/README.md

 ---

 USBlink is a **lightweight, security-focused Python framework** designed to detect suspicious USB activity in real time.
-It provides a hands-on demonstration of **BadUSB detection, device monitoring, file anomaly analysis, and automated reporting** — making it a powerful project for **cybersecurity students, VAPT learners, and recruiters evaluating practical skills**.
+It provides a hands-on demonstration of **BadUSB detection, device monitoring, file anomaly analysis, and automated reporting**, making it a powerful project for **cybersecurity students, VAPT learners, and recruiters evaluating practical skills**.

-This project showcases real-world concepts used in **digital forensics, endpoint security, and hardware threat analysis**, presented in a clean and modular structure.
+This project showcases real-world concepts used in **digital forensics, endpoint security, and hardware threat analysis**, delivered in a clean, modular structure.

 ---

 ## 🚀 What USBlink Offers

-- 🔍 **Real-Time USB Monitoring** — Detect device connections instantly.
+- 🔍 **Real-Time USB Monitoring** — Detect device connections instantly
-- 🛡️ **BadUSB Heuristics Engine** — Flags spoofed or suspicious devices.
+- 🛡️ **BadUSB Heuristics Engine** — Flags spoofed or suspicious devices
-- 📂 **File Activity Observation** — Watch USB file transfers for anomalies.
+- 📂 **File Activity Observation** — Watch USB file transfers for anomalies
-- 📊 **Automated Reports** — Clean, timestamped reports for evidence or demos.
+- 📊 **Automated Reports** — Timestamped logs saved to `/reports`
-- ⚙️ **Modular Architecture** — Easily extend the project with new modules.
+- ⚙️ **Modular Architecture** — Add scanners easily inside `modules/`
-- 🖥️ **CLI-Based Execution** — Simple command for interviews & practical tests.
+- 🖥️ **CLI-Based Execution** — Simple command for interviews & labs

-USBlink is intentionally built to be **clean, readable, and recruiter-ready**, showcasing both your Python skills and cybersecurity knowledge.
+USBlink is built to be **clean, readable, and recruiter-ready**.

 ---